Remuneration for Members of the 18th Legislative Assembly

 Premiums for Level I coverage are paid by the Legislative Assembly.
 The MLA and the Legislative Assembly share premiums for Level II and Level III.

 The plan covers many expenses not covered under the NWT Health Care Plan.
 The Extended Health Care Benefit includes prescription drugs, a vision care benefit, and an emergency travel benefit.

 The Hospital Benefit is available in three levels with adjusted premiums.
 This Benefit provides reimbursement up to a maximum limit for semi-private or private hospital rooms.

 The plan provides MLAs with 100% reimbursement for all eligible expenses, subject to a yearly deductible of $25 for single coverage and $50 for family coverage.

-The plan provides orthodontic coverage for dependants under the age of 19.
+The plan provides orthodontic coverage for dependents under the age of 19.
 Reimbursement is limited to 50% of actual costs, to a maximum of $4,000 per dependant per lifetime.